 Skip to main content

-The School of Life Sciences, Pharmacy and Chemistry is made up of four departments:
+The School of Life Sciences, Chemistry and Pharmacy is made up of four departments:

 Understanding the role of biomolecules, cells, organs and systems within our body and how that is related to wellbeing, diseases and ageing is broadly what Life Sciences are about.
 The fundamental science, clinical and professional practice based courses provided by the School are integrated to enrich student experience and along with competency based assessments are in the heart of our education philosophy.
 Courses in chemical and pharmaceutical sciences provide knowledge and skills needed for the development and quality assessment of new medicines to treat disease.